 Does order matter?

-If I were to have it my way, I would’ve done the self-drive first and then over to Elephant Plains.
-However, because of availability of our private reserve for the dates that I wanted, I could only fit it in at the beginning of our trip.
-As a result, I ended up reshuffling things around to make it work.
+If we were to have it my way, I would’ve done the self-drive first and then over to Elephant Plains (read our review).
+However, because of availability of our private reserve for the dates that I wanted, we could only fit it in at the beginning of our trip.
+As a result, we ended up reshuffling things around to make it work.

 What did work out nicely for us was that we were much more knowledgeable about what we were seeing and perhaps a bit sharper in terms of knowing what to look for because we had our 3 days at Elephant Plains.